-Mass Audubon's Coastal Waterbird Program is one of the most effective entities working to protect coastal birds and barrier beaches in North America.
-Launched in 1986 in response to declining populations of Piping Plovers and terns in Massachusetts, the Coastal Waterbird Program’s primary objective is to protect nesting and foraging areas throughout the state.
+Mass Audubon's Coastal Waterbird Program (CWP) is one of the most effective entities working to protect coastal birds and barrier beaches in North America.
+The CWP was first launched in 1986 in response to declining populations of Piping Plovers and terns in Massachusetts.

-In partnership with federal, state, and municipal agencies, and with private landowners, the program has helped to recover the number of Piping Plovers nesting in the state from 135 pairs in 1986 to 680 pairs in 2018—approximately 1/3 of the Atlantic Coast population.
+In partnership with federal, state, and municipal agencies (along with private landowners), the program helped to recover the number of nesting Piping Plovers in the state from 135 pairs in 1986 to 755 pairs in 2019—approximately 1/3 of the entire Atlantic Coast population.

 - 40-50% of the state's Piping Plovers